Naomi Ekperigin

-Naomi Ekperigin is an American comedian, actress and writer.
-She has written for the television shows Great News and Broad City.
+Naomi Ekperigin is an American stand-up comedian, podcaster, actress, writer, and producer.
+She wrote for the Comedy Central sitcom Broad City from 2015–2016, the NBC sitcom Great News from 2017–2018, and the Apple TV+ series Mythic Quest from 2020–2025 and Peacock's St. Denis Medical.
+She has had guest spots voicing roles in the animated series Bob's Burgers, Family Guy, American Dad, Tuca & Bertie, and Central Park.
+Ekperigin co-hosts the Couples Therapy podcast with her husband, Andy Beckerman.

-Early life
+Early life and education

 Ekperigin was born and raised in Harlem, with a father from Nigeria and a mother from Detroit.
-She attended the Dalton School, where she was one of six black students in a class of 118, and graduated from Wesleyan University in 2005.
+She attended the Dalton School and graduated from Wesleyan University in 2005.
 In college, Ekperigin began performing comedy and doing improv.

 Career

 After graduating from college, Ekperigin spent a year touring with the National Theatre for the Deaf, and she returned to New York in 2007 where she got a start doing stand-up while working a day job at an art magazine.
 When that magazine folded in 2013, Ekperigin found a position working as a writer's assistant for Broad City.
 She was promoted to staff writer in the show's second season and served as a writer on season 3 as well.